 Lupine Flower Fields in the East Bay Hills

 In 2022, I also found brilliant yellow lupine flower fields in the East Bay hills!
 This is the first time I’ve seen yellow lupines and they are so amazing!
-What an amazing vision, with a blanket of delicate yellow flowers, especially beautiful during golden hour (just before sunset).
+What an amazing sight, this blanket of delicate yellow flowers, especially beautiful during golden hour (just before sunset).
 Which do you prefer – purple or yellow lupines?
 I honestly love both so much!
 These lupines were found along the Tassajara Ridge Trail in San Ramon in early April.

 Other Places to See Lupines in Northern California